A baby sleep positioner or baby wedge forms a potentially fatal risk

 the side (which was sometimes still recommended in those days).
 You can

 still buy them or even find them included with a so-called in-bed

 mini cosleeper which I no longer recommend.

-The CPSC baby sleep positioner report states that
+Both the CPSC baby sleep positioner report and the FDA report state that

 several babies have suffocated after rolling within